 Here are four day trip options to consider for your Palm Springs weekend itinerary:

 - Explore Greater Palm Springs.
-Did you know that there are nine cities which comprise Greater Palm Springs?
+Did you know that there are nine cities that comprise Greater Palm Springs?
 You could go stargazing in Rancho Mirage, play golf or tennis in Indian Wells, or rejuvenate in the mineral springs of Desert Hot Springs.

 - Plan a wine tasting tour in Temecula.
 There are a number of wine tour operators that will pick you up, drive you to wineries in Temecula, and then drop you back in Palm Springs at the end of the day.
 During my trip, I went with friends on a tour with Rockin’ Wine Tours.